MohammadAmmargk8497/ROV1.0/README.md

     ------> Control.py
    |
     ------> cam_vehicle.py
-   * Control.py : This file employs Multithreading in a producer-consumer fashion; here the *GUI* function is the consumer thread and *run* function as the producer thread.
+   * **Control.py** : This file employs Multithreading in a producer-consumer fashion; here the *GUI* function is the consumer thread and *run* function as the producer thread.
 The run function generates the control and pushes their values on the queue.
 The thread-                    safe queue is then accessed by the GUI function which encodes and transmit the data back to BS using UDP protocol.

     ![IMG_1469](https://github.com/MohammadAmmargk8497/ROV1.0/assets/75717701/be37869a-4776-456d-9874-9e4583c1c384)

+  * **cam_vehicle.py**: This script uses opencv to capture video frames and send them over to the base station using udp protocol.